This page contains some affiliate links. Please review my disclosure policy.

 How To Make Shakshuka

-Now that you have the basics down for this shakshuka recipe, let’s talk about how to make it.
+Now that you have the basics down for this shakshuka recipe, let’s talk about how to make it at home.

-1. Add your onions to a cast-iron pan (we prefer cast-iron for even cooking) and cook until translucent
+Add your onions to a cast-iron pan (we prefer cast-iron for even cooking) and cook until translucent.
+Top with garlic, diced tomato (canned works well!) and spices and bring to a boil.
+Lower to a simmer for 5 minutes.

 Print